 4. Cold Air Intake

 More air means more horsepower.
 This simple idea is why performance air filters exist, and why their higher flow rate helps your engine make more power.
-An air filter can only do so much on its own, so help it out by swapping out the restrictive factory intake plumbing for a performance cold air intake.
+An air filter can only do so much on its own, so help it out by swapping the restrictive factory intake plumbing for a performance cold air intake.
 The engine bay gets hot as you drive, so a cold air intake pulls cooler (denser) outside air into the engine.
-Aftermarket intakes often increase the tube diameter, too, and straighten any unnecessary bends.
+Aftermarket intakes often increase the tube diameter and straighten any unnecessary bends, too.
 The result is a higher velocity of denser air reaching your engine.
-Cold air intakes are easy to install, and work too, as average dyno results commonly show a 5- to 10-hp gain without a tune.
+Cold air intakes are easy to install and work too, as average dyno results commonly show a 5- to 10-hp gain without a tune.

 5. Full Exhaust

 If you have dual exhaust, swap the janky OEM crossover for an H-pipe or X-pipe.
-A high-flow catalytic convertor is the way to stay emissions and inspection legal, while reducing backpressure.
-Then the cat-back exhaust system for less restrictions and that excellent sound.
-Note: Not all exhaust mods are emissions legal.
+A high-flow catalytic convertor is the way to stay emissions and inspection legal while reducing backpressure.
+Then get the cat-back exhaust system for less restrictions and that excellent sound.
+Note: not all exhaust mods are emissions legal.
 Headers will need a bung for the O2 sensor, and it will need to be in the factory location.

 6. Race car brakes

-Look at the brakes on a Lamborghini Aventador and you'll notice the massive carbon-ceramic rotors.
+Look at the brakes on a Lamborghini Aventador, and you'll notice the massive carbon-ceramic rotors.
 They're made by infusing lightweight carbon fiber into special high-temp ceramic.
 Yes, it's as expensive as it sounds.
-Fortunately, you don't need to spend $15,000 on a brake upgrade, as the aftermarket supplies great parts for a lot less cash.
+Fortunately, you don't need to spend $15,000 on a brake upgrade, because the aftermarket supplies great parts for a lot less cash.

 7. Road race suspension